NINAnor/comvis/README.md

 ### Stage 2: Image target filtering with MegaDetector

-1. Deployment of MegaDetector on a HPC
-2. A classification of the ‘usable’ sample for each case into the four MegaDetector classes; ‘empty’, ‘animal’, ‘human’ and ‘vehicle’.
+1. A detection of the ‘usable’ sample for each case into the four MegaDetector classes; ‘empty’, ‘animal’, ‘human’ and ‘vehicle’.
-3. Performance statistics of the classifier.
+2. Performance statistics of the detector.
-4. Cropped image sections of all animal objects detected by MegaDetector for use in Stage 3.
+3. Cropped image sections of all animal objects detected by MegaDetector for use in Stage 3.

 ### Stage 3: Stage 3.
 Species-level annotation and identification